gummideepak/arbitrage-scan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Demo](http://arbitrage-scanner.s3-website-us-east-1.amazonaws.com/) (Note: FTX Exchange is not working in the hosted version.)
+[Demo](http://arbitrage-scanner.s3-website-us-east-1.amazonaws.com/) (Note: FTX Exchange is not working in the hosted version due to connectivity issues from a virtual machine.
+Sometimes the AWS demo wont work as its a free instance.
+Let me know if its down so I can reboot the instance.)

 The web page contains the following
  - Prices of Cryptocurriencies